Department and Faculty

 The field of anesthesia changes continually with the introduction of new drugs, equipment and surgical and radiological interventions.
 Department members are organized into subspecialty groups, each focusing on a segment of anesthesiology.
 Their expertise is a resource for everyone, enabling the department to stay at the forefront of the specialty.

-Saint Marys Hospital and the Mayo Eugenio Litta Childrens Hospital are part of Mayo Clinic.
-This is a modern advanced facility providing services in cardiothoracic, vascular, orthopedic, plastic, ophthalmology, ENT, neuro- and pediatric surgeries.
+Mayo Clinic Hospital, Saint Marys Campus, and the Mayo Eugenio Litta Childrens Hospital make up a modern, advanced facility providing services in cardiothoracic, vascular, orthopedic, plastic, ophthalmology, ENT, neuro- and pediatric surgeries.
 All aspects of pediatric surgical and anesthesia care are part of the Mayo Clinic pediatric anesthesia practice.
 Members of the pediatric anesthesia practice also provide care to pediatric pain patients in an acute and chronic setting.
 In hospital pediatric patients with acute pain or regional catheters in place will be covered by the pediatric pain service which is staffed 24/7.

 In addition, anesthesia team members provide services at several "outfield" locations, including the newly formed Gonda 15 outpatient surgery center and radiology suites (CT, MRI, PET, ultrasound); and all residents and faculty form part of the emergency response teams throughout the Mayo Clinic campus.

 In addition to caring for patients in their clinical practices, Mayo Clinic's faculty members are committed to teaching and facilitating the growth of medical knowledge and are recognized leaders in their field.
 You will have direct access to these individuals throughout your training.